LIMITED TIME OFFER: 25% off your first month — use code

 How To Add Bedrock Behavior Packs

-First, you need to download the behavior pack you want to use.
-You can find them on reputable sites like MCPEDL or the official Minecraft Marketplace.
-The pack will usually download as a .mcpack or .zip file.
+First, you need to download the behavior pack you want to use from a reputable site like MCPEDL.
+The pack will usually download as either a .mcpack or a .zip file.

-1. If you have a .mcpack file, rename it to end in .zip (e.g., coolpack.mcpack becomes coolpack.zip).
+1. If your downloaded file ends in .mcpack, simply rename the file extension to end in .zip instead (e.g., change coolpack.mcpack to coolpack.zip).

 2. Extract the .zip file on your computer.
-You should now have a folder containing several files, including one named manifest.json.
-This folder is what you will upload.
+You should now have a folder containing several files inside, including one very important file named manifest.json.
+This entire folder is what we need to upload.

 Step 2: Upload the Pack to Your Server